msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 - setting `ANSIBLE_HOSTS` environment variable: `export ANSIBLE_HOSTS=~/hosts`

 ### Test run
-Having a node, installed software and basic configuration, we can try how it actually works.
+Having a node, installed software and basic configuration(I used global one), we can try how it actually works.
 ```bash
 > ansible -m ping all
 1.2.3.4 | SUCCESS => {